mbodm/SimpleBasicAuth/README.md

 # SimpleBasicAuth
-A very simple basic-auth middleware PCL (for ASP.NET Core)
+A simple basic-auth middleware for ASP.NET Core

 First: Do not use this code.
 It is a very bad approach to include basic authentication in an ASP.NET Core project.
 This PCL provides a generic middleware (and not a real authentication middleware) to handle basic authentication.
 If you want a more professional approach, have a look at the Odachi library by Kukkimonsuta (Lukáš Novotný).